bingeboy/vim101/02-basics.md

 ```
 *Note: I do use the easy-motion plug-in for a similar type of movement here, there is also stupid motion which is similar but not support blocks/paragraphs*

-###How to get started
+###How to get started with editing

-First lean how to insert.
-Then learn how to go between insert mode, normal mode, command mode.
+* Learn how to go between insert mode, normal mode, command mode.
-ESC if your best friend
+* ESC if your best friend
-Dont be scared
-Think out the actions you want to make
+* Dont be scared and think out the actions you want to make.

-Don't heavily rely on the arrow keys. you will hit many servers where these are disabled,
-in fact if you take a Vim course in school this is one of the points they touch on over and over again
-Start out slow
-Make a cheat sheet
+* Make a cheat sheet

 #####Key Strokes
 i